Black British people: 16th century

-A black musician is among the six trumpeters depicted in the royal retinue of Henry VIII in the Westminster Tournament Roll, an illuminated manuscript dating from 1511.
+An African musician is among the six trumpeters depicted in the royal retinue of Henry VIII in the Westminster Tournament Roll, an illuminated manuscript dating from 1511.
 He wears the royal livery and is mounted on horseback.
-The man is generally identified as the "John Blanke, the blacke trumpeter," who is listed in the payment accounts of both Henry VIII and his father, Henry VII.
-A group of Africans at the court of James IV of Scotland, included Ellen More and a drummer referred to as the "More taubronar".
+The man is generally identified as "John Blanke, the blacke trumpeter," who is listed in the payment accounts of both Henry VIII and his father, Henry VII.
+A group of Africans at the court of James IV of Scotland, included Ellen More and a drummer referred to as the "More taubronar."
 Both he and John Blanke were paid wages for their services.
-A small number of black Africans worked as independent business owners in London in the late 1500s, including the silk weaver Reasonable Blackman.
+A small number of Africans worked as independent business owners in London in the late 1500s, including the silk weaver Reasonable Blackman.

-When trade lines began to open between London and West Africa, persons from this area began coming to Britain on board merchant and slaving ships.
+When trade lines began to open between London and West Africa, people from this area began coming to Britain on board merchant and slaving ships.
 For example, merchant John Lok brought several captives to London in 1555 from Guinea.
 The voyage account in Hakluyt reports that they: "were tall and strong men, and could wel agree with our meates and drinkes.
 The colde and moyst aire doth somewhat offend them."